 Present law allows a member of LSPRS who has transferred from another system to upgrade his accrual rate on the transferred service at the transfer date.
-SB 13 expands this option by extending the time to purchase the upgrade and allowing a member to purchase all or a permissible portion of the service credit.
+SB 13 expands this option by extending the time to purchase the upgrade and allowing a member to purchase all or a portion of the service credit.
 It is expected that members who would benefit from this provision are more likely to take advantage of this opportunity and, thereby, derive greater benefits under SB 13 than under current law.

 Increases in the actuarial accrued liabilities are intended to be offset by deposits from members exercising this option with an amount determined using actuarial assumptions adopted by the board for the receiving system's valuation.
 However, members who exercise accrual rate upgrade options are expected to exhibit a degree of anti-selection.
 That is, they are expected to live longer than is expected by the general mortality tables employed in the purchase price calculations, especially when the option and purchase is exercised near or at the time of retirement.
 Members who know they are in poor health are not expected to pay tens of thousands of dollars for upgrade purchases because they likely would not expect to recover the price in terms of greater benefits over time.
 On the other hand, members who know they are in reasonably good health are more likely to pay the purchase price because they likely expect to be able to recover the price through greater benefits over time.
-General mortality tables employed in the purchase price because they likely expect to be able to recover the price through greater benefits over time.
-General mortality tables employed in the purchase price calculations include a cross-section of health status, some in good health and some in poor health.
-However, members electing to purchase accrual rate upgrades are not expected to exhibit that same cross-section.
+General mortality tables employed in the purchase accrual rate upgrades are not expected to exhibit that same cross-section.
 Therefore, even though the purchase price is said to be "actuarially equivalent" and financed by the member, accrual rate upgrades are more likely to exhibit anti-selection, with actuarial losses arising over time that would be financed by the State.